-This sector guidance is applicable to businesses conducting money transmission services ("MTS"), in particular the following activities under Class 8 of the Regulated Activities Order 2011 (as amended in 2019)1 ("RAO"):
+This sector guidance is applicable to businesses conducting money transmission services ("MTS"), in particular the following activities under Class 8 of the Regulated Activities Order 2011 (as amended) ("RAO"):

-- Class 8(2)(a) Provision and execution of payment services directly - Class 8(4) Issue of electronic money (not to be confused with virtual currency which is covered in a separate guidance note).
+- Class 8(2)(a) Provision and execution of payment services directly - Class 8(4) Issue of electronic money (not to be confused with virtual currency which is covered in separate sector guidance).

-Please note there is also a separate sector specific guidance note for the remaining areas of Class 8 (Bureau de change, cheque cashing and payment services as agent).
+Please note there is also separate sector specific guidance for the remaining areas of Class 8 (Bureau de change, cheque cashing and payment services as agent).